bananasmoothii/LimoControlCenter/README.md

 sudo apt install tmux # use for the launch.sh file
 ```

+Then, edit the [main.py](./Python_limo/main.py) file to set the correct IP address of the server.
+Currently, it is set
+to
+`127.20.10.11` but you will need to change that, obviously.

 There is a [launch.sh](./Python_limo/launch.sh) file that you can use to launch the robot's main node, the lidar and
 the pathfinder.